jrleeman/TGE/content/student_projects/im_kj_2016/index.rst

 To observe multi-dimensional slip behavior on distributed frictional property, a shear box with a soft shearing body is proposed for class project.
-First and most important requirement is to find such low stiffness but highly elastic material that represents an ��earth�� in earthquake.
+First and most important requirement is to find such low stiffness but highly elastic material that represents an earth in earthquake.
 Initial candidates were (i) sponge, (ii) styroform and (iii) rubber.
 Several sponges were tested first and an appropriate candidate that is generate localized slip and stiff enough was selected.